qlik-oss/core-assisted-prescription/docs/deploying.md

 In `swarm.env`:

 Set `DOCKER_DRIVER=amazonec2` and modify the `AWS_` environment variables to match your setup.
-For a list of _all_ all AWS variables you can use, please see the [Docker documentation](https://docs.docker.com/machine/drivers/aws/).
+For a list of _all_ AWS variables you can use, please see the [Docker documentation](https://docs.docker.com/machine/drivers/aws/).

 This deployment has been verified with: